Watch Video: Ankle Fusion

 6 (or 8) – 12 weeks Post-surgery

-At 6 or 8 weeks post operation, if x-rays demonstrate satisfactory healing, patients are then allowed to begin weight-bearing as tolerated in a protective cast boot.
+At 6 or 8 weeks post operation, if x-rays demonstrate satisfactory healing, patients are then allowed to gradually advanced to weight-bearing as tolerated in a protective cast boot.
 This boot can be removed to allow showering and physical therapy.
 At this point, physical therapy may be started if extra work on strengthening, range of motion, or gait are required.
 They are typically walking in a cast boot, walking with a cane, or walking with another assistive device.

 10-12 + Weeks Post-surgery

 At that point, patients can begin walking in a shoe – often with a supportive ankle device, such as an ankle lacer.
 They will be asked to gradually increase their activity level during the coming months.
 A rapid increase in activity level will often cause a sudden increase in symptoms, such as pain and swelling.
 If this happens, patients should back off their activity level for 2-4 days until their symptoms settle down.

 Patients will obtain approximately 70-80% of their recovery by the 6 month mark.
-However, it is often 15 or even 18 months before a patient reaches their point of maximal improvement.
+However, it is often 15-18 months before a patient reaches their point of maximal improvement.

 Potential General Complications